Don Coleman (offensive tackle)

-Don Edwin Coleman (May 4, 1928 – January 30, 2017) was an American football player.
-Coleman played high school football at Flint Central High School and college football at Michigan State University.
-He was a unanimous All-American in 1951, the first African-American All-American football player at Michigan State.
+Don Edwin Coleman (May 4, 1928 – January 30, 2017) was an American college football player.
+He played for Michigan State Spartans, where he was a unanimous All-American in 1951, the first African-American All-American football player at Michigan State.
 He was also the first Michigan State player to have his jersey number retired by the school.
 In 1968, he also became the first African-American to serve on the coaching staff at Michigan State.
-Coleman was elected to the College Football Hall of Fame in 1975.
+Coleman was elected to the College Football Hall of Fame in 1975 as a player.

 Early years

 Coleman was born in Ponca City, Oklahoma in 1928 and moved with his family to Flint, Michigan before his freshman year in high school.
 His father shined shoes at Flint's Durant Hotel, worked as a hotel porter, and worked in the automobile factories.